Ja Morant ready to rejoin Grizzlies, NBA suspension over

 Morant said in an ESPN interview on March 15 that the gun was not his and that he takes full responsibility for his actions.

-But the strip club incident wasn’t Morant’s first embarrassing off-court decision.
+But the strip club incident wasn’t Morant’s first eyebrow-raising move.
 The Grizzlies had been talking with Morant about his off-court conduct even before the March 4 incident.

 “I can see the image that I painted over myself with my recent mistakes,” Morant told ESPN.
 “But in the future, I’m going to show everybody who Ja really is, what I’m about and change this narrative that everybody got.”